SU-HSDO/suhumsci/README.md

 1. Clone the repository and check out the develop branch.
 2. Run a `composer install --prefer-source` answer yes to any questions during this step.
 3. Run `blt local:setup` and answer the questions to configure your database settings.
-4. If you would like a clean installation run `drush si --sites-subdir=default`.
+4. If you would like a clean installation run `drush si su_humsci_profile -y`.

 ## Resources